-Parents/carers registering for the test with The Grammar Schools of Birmingham will receive details of their child's test venue along with acknowledgement of their registration.
+Parents/carers registering for the test with The Grammar Schools of Birmingham or the Shropshire/Wolverhampton/Walsall grammar schools will receive details of their child's test venue along with acknowledgement of their registration from those organisations.

-If your form is received prior to the closing date but is not fully completed it will be considered as late8.
+If your form is received prior to the closing date but is not fully completed it will be considered as late9.
 If your registration form is received after the closing date it will be considered as late9.
 If your child is sitting the test in a Warwickshire venue and you arrive at the test session without a photograph of your child which is signed and dated by the Headteacher of your child's school or, if your child is home educated, by a responsible person drawn from the range of professions acceptable for passport identification purposes, they will not be able to sit the test on that day and your registration will be considered as late.
-If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or The Grammar Schools of Birmingham, your registration will be considered as late for the region you wish your child's results to be shared with.10
+If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or The Grammar Schools of Birmingham or the Shropshire/Wolverhampton/Walsall grammar schools, your registration will be considered as late for the region you wish your child's results to be shared with.10